Ash515/HealthAdmin/README.md

-# HealthAdmin
+# HealthAdmin 👨‍🔬🩺
-A simple python based software friend used to give a natural solution for our health problems.
+A simple python based software GUI used to give a natural solution for our health problems like Cold, Headache, Fever, Stomachpain etc.

+#  Tech Stack 👩‍💻
+- Python

-# 🚀&nbsp;Installation
+# 🚀&nbsp;Installation and Contribution 📥
 1. Clone the repository
 ```
 https://github.com/Ash515/HealthAdmin.git